 An angle bisector is a ray that divides an angle into two congruent angles or two angles that have the same measure.

-For example, in the figure above, ray OB shown in red is an angle bisector and it divides angle AOC into two congruent angles.
+For example, in the figure below, ray OB shown in red is an angle bisector and it divides angle AOC into two congruent angles.